 Dividing Property and Assets

 Avoid waiving attorney's fees if the narcissist unreasonably increased your fees

-You are likely 95% to the finish line anyway, right?
+- You are 95% to the finish line anyway, right?
 What is the harm of going the extra 5%?
 That is what you need to evaluate.

 How to divorce a narcissist with his or her separate property claims

-How to divorce a narcissist who refuses to serve accurate or complete disclosures
+What if your spouse refuses to serve accurate or complete disclosures?

 Disclosures are not discretionary.
-Both you and your narcissist spouse have to exchange them.
-If the narcissist decides not to serve the disclosure, take action.
+Both you and your spouse must exchange them.
+If the narcissist decides not to serve the disclosure, act.

 File the motion to compel accurate and complete disclosures